RITUALS

 INSTALLATION BIOMATERIALS AT LONDON DESIGN WEEK 2025

-Year: September 2025 - ongoing research
+Year: 17-20th of September 2025

-This installation explores coffee not as a symbol of productivity but as a ritual of slowing down.
-Using three waste streams of coffee consuption (grounds, water, and aluminum) it creates a suspended cocoon made from a bio-composite of coffee and algae.
-Inside, tactile objects blend utili- ty and dream: modular mugs,
+Using three waste streams of coffee consuption: grounds, water, and aluminum, it creates a cocoon translucent volume made from a bio-composite of coffee and algae.
+Inside, you will find tactile objects that blend utility and dream.
+Practicality and playfulness.

 However, coffee also has a significant carbon footprint.
 This is largely due to the land use and water consumption of coffee production, and glo- bal transport from producers to consumers.
 Acknowledging both its value and its environmental cost, we have a responsibility to consume coffee consciously and to rethink its lifecycle, not only as a final product but through the many waste streams its production and consumption generate.